jdk8to11/jdk8to11/README.md

         </dependency>
 ```

-## what's the diffrent from jdk8to11 to jdk8to11all?
+## what's the difference between jdk8to11 with jdk8to11all?
 jdk8to11 only include dependencies from central maven repository,
 jdk8to11all include all of jdk8to11 and extra libs,such as sum.misc and javafx.util.Pair.